Universal health care: Funding models

 Health spending by country.
 Percent of GDP (Gross domestic product).
 For example: 11.2% for Canada in 2022.
 16.6% for the United States in 2022.

 Total healthcare cost per person.
 Public and private spending.
 US dollars PPP.
 For example: $6,319 for Canada in 2022. $12,555 for the US in 2022.

 Universal health care in most countries has been achieved by a mixed model of funding.
 General taxation revenue is the primary source of funding, but in many countries it is supplemented by specific charge (which may be charged to the individual or an employer) or with the option of private payments (by direct or optional insurance) for services beyond those covered by the public system.
 Almost all European systems are financed through a mix of public and private contributions.
 Most universal health care systems are funded primarily by tax revenue (as in Portugal, India, Spain, Denmark and Sweden).
 Some nations, such as Germany, France, and Japan, employ a multi-payer system in which health care is funded by private and public contributions.
 However, much of the non-government funding comes from contributions from employers and employees to regulated non-profit sickness funds.
 Contributions are compulsory and defined according to law.
 A distinction is also made between municipal and national healthcare funding.
 For example, one model is that the bulk of the healthcare is funded by the municipality, specialty healthcare is provided and possibly funded by a larger entity, such as a municipal co-operation board or the state, and medications are paid for by a state agency.

-A paper by Sherry A. Glied from Columbia University found that universal health care systems are modestly redistributive and that the progressivity of health care financing has limited implications for overall income inequality.
+Universal health care financing can range from premiums to taxes and fees which increase with income.
+Universal health care systems can have redistributive effects.